 Among all the elements that can be used to make a "vegetable milk", it is not surprising that the potato has been chosen to be part of the family of plant-based milks .

-After all, potatoes have many benefits for our health, which I mention below.
+After all, potatoes have many benefits for our health, which I will list below.

-• Vitamin C: When we talk about this vitamin, it is common to associate it with oranges and citrus fruits.
+• Vitamin C: When we talk about this vitamin, we often associate it with oranges and citrus fruits.
 But a major source of vitamin C in the British diet for most of the 20th century came from potatoes.
-Generally speaking, about 150 g of potatoes provides us with about 15% of our daily vitamin C. Vitamin C supports immune function, contains antioxidants and plays an essential role in the formation of connective tissue.
+Roughly speaking, 150g of potato provides us with around 15% of our daily vitamin C. Vitamin C supports immune function, contains antioxidants and plays an essential role in the formation of connective tissue.

 • Vitamin B6: Helps the body's enzymes to function properly, allowing them to break down proteins, a key process for proper nerve function.
-One small potato contains about a quarter of the recommended daily intake of B6 for an adult.
+One small potato contains about a quarter of an adult's recommended daily intake of B6.

 • Potassium: Regulates electrical signaling in muscles and nerves.

-• Choline: This is a compound that binds to fat to form phospholipids, the basic components of cell walls, as well as the neurotransmitter acetylcholine (which helps us contract muscles, dilate blood vessels and reduce heart rate).
+• Choline: This is a compound that binds to fat to form phospholipids, the building blocks of cell walls, as well as the neurotransmitter acetylcholine (which helps us contract muscles, dilate blood vessels and slow heart rate).
 Potatoes contain the second highest levels of choline, after protein-rich foods such as meat and soy.

-• Resistant starch: Cooking and cooling potatoes before eating allows resistant starch to form.
-This healthy starch helps our body in a variety of ways, including acting as a prebiotic .
-Cooling cooked starches causes them to collapse.
-This makes them more difficult to digest, but the bacteria in our colon ferment them, producing compounds called short-chain fatty acids .
+• Resistant Starch: Cooking and cooling potatoes before eating them allows resistant starch to form.
+This healthy starch helps our bodies in a number of ways, including by acting as a prebiotic .
+Cooling cooked starches causes them to break down.
+This makes them harder to digest, but the bacteria in our colon ferment them into compounds called short-chain fatty acids .
 These fatty acids nourish our intestines and keep them healthy.
 These types of fatty acids can also alter our metabolism in a positive way, helping to reduce fat and blood sugar levels.

-• They are gluten-free: Potatoes are naturally gluten-free, making them a great option for people with celiac disease or who need to avoid gluten.
+• Gluten-free: Potatoes are naturally gluten-free, making them a great option for people with celiac disease or who need to avoid gluten.

-Glass jug with cork stopper Inspired by Revol and America' 20s Glass by Bormioli Rocco
+Glass carafe with cork stopper Inspired by Revol and America' 20s glass by Bormioli Rocco

 Considerations to take into account when consuming potato milk.

-Potato is an ingredient that has low protein content .
-It is true that when we consume other types of vegetable milk such as almond, rice, oatmeal...
-We are consuming a vegetable milk whose main element, originally, is rich in protein.
-But, when it is processed to make milk, only a small percentage (about 10%) of this ingredient becomes part of the milk.
-Something that makes it a vegetable milk with a lower protein index.
+Potato is an ingredient with a low protein content .
+It is true that when we consume other types of vegetable milks such as almond, rice, oat...
+We are consuming a vegetable milk whose main element, in origin, is rich in proteins.
+However, when it is processed to make milk, only a small percentage (around 10%) of this ingredient becomes part of the milk.
+Something that makes it a vegetable milk with a lower protein content.

-Potatoes naturally contain very little protein; when converted into vegetable milk, its presence is reduced almost equal to that of other vegetable milks.
-But it is still inferior to the other options.
+Potatoes naturally contain very little protein, and when converted into vegetable milk, their protein content is reduced to almost the same as other vegetable milks.
+But it is still inferior to other options.

 Potato milk, if we make it at home, does not contain sugar .
-If we buy it made, it has less sugar than other vegetable milks.
-But, it is true that to help it attract the palate and make it appetizing, it is necessary to sweeten it a little.
-There are many options to do it instead of using refined sugar.
+If we buy it ready-made, it has less sugar than other vegetable milks.
+However, it is true that to make it appealing to the palate and make it appetizing, it is necessary to sweeten it a little.
+There are many options for doing this instead of using refined sugar.

 It has a low fat content , so if we do not use any ingredient that provides fat, the result will be very similar to water.
-The commercialized potato milk has refined oils to provide creaminess and make it more palatable.
+Commercially available potato milk contains refined oils to provide creaminess and make it more appetizing.
 We can use nuts for this same purpose or even coconut oil if you prefer.

 We cannot expect to taste a milk that reminds us of cow's milk, soy, almond, coconut ...
-Because it has nothing to do with it .
-Whether the flavor, texture or smell is very particular.
+Because they have nothing to do with it .
+Whether the taste, texture or smell, it is very particular.

-Although it is true that, if we do not season the potato milk, we will find a vegetable drink with a potato flavor.
-But by adding some ingredients we will be able to flavor it, making it very appetizing, without losing the essence of the drink we are preparing.
+It is true that if we do not season the potato milk, we will end up with a vegetable drink with a potato flavour.
+But by adding some ingredients we will be able to flavour it, making it very appetising, without losing the essence of the drink we are preparing.

-The final result is a drink with a milky texture, a sweet aroma and slightly reminiscent of a soft bun.
-But of course, we have used vanilla and dates...
-It is normal.
+The end result is a drink with a milky texture, a sweet aroma and a slight resemblance to a soft roll.
+But of course, we used vanilla and dates...
+That's normal.

-To consume it, in my humble opinion, it is suitable to enjoy it as we make it and very fresh.
+In my humble opinion, it is best to enjoy it as it is made and chilled.
 Although it can also be consumed hot.
-I haven't tried mixing it with coffee or another type of drink of this type, but I can't quite see the combination.
+I have not tried mixing it with coffee or any other drink of this type, but I don't really see the combination.
 I guess it's all about trying.

-On the other hand, I do see that it is a variety of plant milk that is perfect for making doughs, I think it would work very well in breads, or even fruit smoothies.
+On the other hand, I do see that it is a variety of vegetable milk perfect for making doughs, I think it would work very well in breads, or even fruit smoothies.

 Ingredients for approximately 1 L